libapps/libapps-mirror/README.md

 https://chromium.googlesource.com/apps/libapps.

 There is also a mirror on github at https://github.com/libapps/libapps-mirror.
+A few subprojects are also extracted out into their own git repo and mirrored.
-Keep in mind that this mirror may occasionally be behind the official repository.
+Keep in mind that these mirrors may occasionally be behind the official repository.

 All changes must go through the Gerrit code review server on